 Stamping presses transform sheet metal into functional products by applying the force of a moving ram to tooling located within the press.
 Stamping’s primary advantage is the ability to transform two-dimensional sheet metal stock into three-dimensional finished components at a relatively high rate of speed with minimum operator intervention.

-The Mechanical Presses segment outlines the advantages/disadvantages and similarities/differences between the two most common types of presses - the gap-frame press and the straightside press.
-Defined and detailed are the various press components, including: the crown, columns, gibs, bed , bolster, flywheel, gears, clutch, crankshaft, pitman, connection, slide/ram, counterbalance, and brake.
+The mechanical presses segment outlines the advantages/disadvantages and the similarities/differences between the two most common types of presses, the gap-frame press and the straightside press.
+Defined and detailed are the various press components, including the crown, columns, gibs, bed , bolster, flywheel, gears, clutch, crankshaft, pitman, connection, slide/ram, counterbalance, and brake.
 Drive arrangements, such as direct drive, single gear reduction, double gear reduction, and eccentric geared presses are also illustrated.

-The Hydraulic Presses segment explains the major differences between hydraulic presses and mechanical presses, highlighting the advantages of hydraulic systems and press selection factors.
+The hydraulic presses segment explains the major differences between hydraulic presses and mechanical presses and highlights the advantages of hydraulic systems and press selection factors.

-The Press Controls segment features the range of controls — electro-mechanical, pneumatic, hydraulic, electronic, and others used to safely control press operations.
-Computer numerical control or ‘CNC’ systems, programmable logic controllers or ‘PLC's’, and self-checking/diagnostic features, are also detailed.
+The press controls segment features the range of controls — electro-mechanical, pneumatic, hydraulic, electronic, and others —andnbsp;used to safely control press operations.
+Computer numerical control (CNC) systems, programmable logic controllersandnbsp;(PLC), and self-checking/diagnostic features are also detailed.

 The press feeding segment covers coil stock and blank feeding methods, as well as coil line components.
 These components include payoff reels, cradles, stock straightening/leveling, slide feeds, roll feeds, gripper feeds, and scrap processing.